erezsh/reladiff/README.md

 ### We're here to help!

-We know that in some cases, the data-diff command can become long and dense.
+We know that in some cases, the reladiff command can become long and dense.
 And maybe you're new to the command line.

-* We're here to help [on slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you have ANY questions as you use `data-diff` in your workflow.
+* We're here to help [on slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you have ANY questions as you use `reladiff` in your workflow.
 * You can also post a question in [GitHub Discussions](https://github.com/erezsh/reladiff/discussions).